0xstan/0xstan.github.io/_posts/2021-02-15-Analysis_of_an_APT41_rootkit.md

 ## Introduction

-Recently I wanted to analyze some malware kernel code, so I downloaded an APT41 sample from [https://vx-underground.org/](vx-underground).
+Recently I wanted to analyse some malware kernel code, so I downloaded an APT41 sample from [https://vx-underground.org/](vx-underground).

 Here are some basic infos about the sample: